Gas and Electric Standing Charges & Tariffs Explained

 The pros and cons of a no standing charge tariff for customers who pre-pay for energy are much the same as any other tariff.
 You may face a higher unit rate and you should compare the full cost of your tariffs to find out how much you can save by switching.

 How to switch to a no standing charge tariff with Love Energy Savings

 At Love Energy Savings, we work with a wide range of suppliers to bring you the best possible choice when it comes to finding the right gas and electricity deal for you.

 With our innovative energy comparison engine, you can even compare our best no standing charge tariffs.
 Our dedicated account managers will then handle the entire switching process on your behalf.

-Try our free comparison tool to find out how much you could save by switching to a no standing charge today.
+Try our free comparison tool below to find out how much you could save by switching to a no standing charge today.

 No Standing Charge Tariff FAQs

 Where on my energy bill can I find the standing charge?

 You can usually find your standing charge marked as units of daily usage on your bill.

 What are the disadvantages of no standing charge tariffs?